textadventures/squiffy/README.md

 This Github project is for the Squiffy compiler.
 It reads in a Squiffy script file, and outputs HTML, CSS and JavaScript.

 The Squiffy compiler has been tested with Python 2.7 and Python 3.3.
+To run it you will need to install the [Markdown package](https://pypi.python.org/pypi/Markdown).

 Using Squiffy
 -------------